pages-themes/minimal/index.md

 * Agroforestry Systems and its typologies
 * Diagnosis and Design for agroforestry
 * Agroforestry systems for different agroclimatic & agroecological zones in India
-* Developing a hypothetical model for agroforestry
 * Tree-crop interaction studies
 * Nutrient Cycling in agroforestry
-* Discussions on the model developed by individual participants
 * Fundamental statistics and experimental design
 * Designing agroforestry experiments and the statistical implications
-* Assignment: Designing a hypothetical agroforestry experiment
-* Remote sensing and GIS tools for Natural Resource Management
-* Modern tools involved in Agroforestry Decision Making
+* Remote sensing and GIS tools for Natural Resource Management and Modern tools involved in Agroforestry Decision Making
 * Multifunctional Agroforestry
 * Watershed based Agroforestry Intervention
 * Tree germplasm registration and variety releases (FGR -Forest Genetic resources, germplasm collection and its conservation in genebank)